 Google to showcase Project Tango indoor mapping and VR/AR platform at Google I/O

-The ambitious initiative brings the digital and physical even closer together.
+Google's ambitious Tango initiative brings the digital and physical worlds even closer together.

 Google Maps has conquered the great outdoors.
 Its Project Tango is an effort to do something even more ambitious for indoor location and other physical spaces.
 Tango goes beyond 2-D mapping and extends into the creation of 3-D imagery, Virtual Reality (VR) and Augmented Reality (AR).